Tellusant/docs/beige/index.md

 Six are flat.

+Dallas is particularly concerning since the district has done well, or very well, for 5 straight years (40 periods).

 Tariffs and erratic government policies are likely causes of the poor performance.
 <br/>

 ## Retrospective Comparison